The Discovery Academy

 Maple Court Academy

-Maple Court is a large primary academy with over 400 pupils located in the Bentilee area of Stoke-on-Trent.
-Pupils historically enter the Academy with very low literacy and numeracy skills.
+Maple Court is a large primary academy with almost 500 pupils located in the Bentilee area of Stoke-on-Trent.
+Children enter the Academy with very low literacy and numeracy skills and the academy is ambitious to provide all pupils with the skills, knowledge and understanding to succeed in later life.
+We expect excellence from everyone and believe that all of our pupils can achieve excellence too.

 “The College Academies Trust (Alpha Academies Trust) has set a clear vision for the academy to provide an excellent quality of education for its pupils.
 The trust and the local governing body hold leaders rigorously to account for delivering this strategic plan.”